Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Computational experiments

 \subsubsection{Algorithm details}

 Our implementation of sRR follows the pseudocode in~\cref{alg:srr} with minor changes to facilitate comparison with the MATLAB \texttt{eigs} command.
-In particular, we focus on a single-vector Krylov subspace ($b = 1$), and we use $k$-partial orthogonalization to form the basis.
+In particular, we focus on a single-vector Krylov subspace ($b = 1$), and we use $k$-truncated Arnoldi to form the basis.
 In one example, we consider a block Krylov subspace with a Chebyshev basis, as described in \cref{sec:blockcheb}.
 We do not use restarting or stabilization, except as noted.
-The subspace embedding is based on an SRFT matrix~\cref{eqn:SRFT} where $\mtx{F}$ is a discrete cosine transform (DCT2).
+The subspace embedding is based on an SRFT matrix~\cref{eqn:SRFT} where $\mtx{E}$ is diagonal Rademacher and $\mtx{F}$ is a DCT2.

 When using \texttt{eigs}, we set the option \texttt{opts.p=r; opts.maxit=1;} to suppress restart.
 We set the flag \texttt{opts.issym} to reflect whether the problem is symmetric.

 For eigenvalue computations, we anticipate that block Krylov subspaces can yield significant advantages over single-vector Krylov subspaces.
 Some of these improvements derive from higher-order BLAS.
 We can also take advantage of SIMD architectures, and we can reduce costs of communication and synchronization in parallel computing environments.